WWE News: Real Reason Why Vince McMahon Doesn’t Interact With Fans Revealed

 Anderson went on to state that McMahon repeats this cycle day in, day out.
 The boss is reportedly very disciplined, which is undoubtedly one of the main reasons why he’s managed to turn WWE into the global entity that it is today.

 With the exception of the occasional media appearance, McMahon keeps his private life to himself.
-The wrestling news cycle always revolves around rumors and stories about the boss.
-However, he has rarely given fans a glimpse into the man behind the persona that fans have become accustomed to seeing on television throughout the years.
+While the wrestling news cycle always revolves around rumors and stories about the boss, McMahon has rarely given fans a glimpse into the man behind the persona that fans have seen on television throughout the years.

-The WrestlingNews.co report states that while there are some photos out there of McMahon with fans, he has never participated in an autograph signing.
+The WrestlingNews.co report states that while there are some photos of McMahon with fans, he has never participated in an autograph signing.
 He also doesn’t have to in order to promote his brand, as the countless big-name superstars he has at his disposal are required to interact with fans as part of their duties for the company.

 McMahon’s onscreen appearances are also few and far between these days, so it’s rare for his fans to catch a glimpse of him at all.
-While he used to be a regular fixture on WWE television, he’s been more focused on letting other characters steal the spotlight in recent years.
+While he used to be a regular fixture on WWE television, he’s been more focused on letting other characters own the spotlight in recent years.